 Additionally, there is an absolute long stop of 15 years for professional negligence claims.
 This means that if someone discovers that they have suffered a loss as a result of negligent advice from a professional more than 15 years ago then they won’t be able to make a claim.

-These time limits exist to afford the professionals a certain level of protection in relation to their financial exposure on any work that they carry out for their clients.
+These time limits exist to afford the professionals a certain level of protection concerning their financial exposure on any work that they carry out for their clients.

-Furthermore, there are other logistical advantages to having the time limits in place, including how long client files need to be kept by the professional and in relation to indemnity insurance policies.
+Furthermore, there are other logistical advantages to having the time limits in place, including how long client files need to be kept by the professional and about indemnity insurance policies.

 Daniel Brumpton is a Partner in our Professional Negligence team, specialising in claims against accountants, financial advisers, solicitors and barristers, insurance brokers, surveyors and architects.

 Our expert team are experienced in every type of professional negligence claim.
 If you feel that you may have a claim for professional negligence then we can evaluate your case and assess your chances of success and the timescales and costs involved.